ImageMagick v6 Examples --

 Layering Operators

-These overlay a whole sequence of multiple images in the current image sequence onto a single new canvas, the size and position of which is determined by the layering operator chosen.
-Layering operators include "flatten", "mosaic", and the new "-layers merge".
+The image 'layerimage' operators "flatten", "mosaic", and "-layers merge" overlay all multiple images in the current image sequence, onto a single new canvas, the size and position of which is determined by the layering operator chosen.

 Edge Expansion Operators

-Operators which overlays each individual image on individual canvases.
+Operators that overlay each individual image on internally prepared canvases.
 This includes operators such as "-border", "-frame", and "-extent".
 (See Adding/Removing Image Edges).

 Draw Images

-The "-draw 'image...'" image overlay method, will let you overlay a single external source image over a list of destination images.
+The "-draw 'image...'" image overlay method will overlay a single external source image over a list of destination images.

-It is the only image composition technique available to "mogrify" as it gets the 'overlay' image from an external source, allow it to overcome that commands no-list-operator limitation.
+It is the only image composition technique available to "mogrify".
+It gets the 'overlay' image from an external source allowing it to overcome that command's no-list-operator limitation.

-The "-layers composite" operator will let you compose two separate multiple image sequences together, one pair of images at a time, to form a new merged multi-image sequence.
-It also allows you compose a sequence of images, with a single image (which can be either a static 'overlay' image, or a static 'destination' image).
-It is also the ONLY composition operator to allow you to use BOTH the universal "-gravity" effected "-geometry" offset, or the virtual canvas "-page" offsets of individual images, from that global position.
+The "-layers composite" operator will let you compose two separate multiple image lists together, one pair of images at a time, to form a new merged multi-image sequence.
+It also composes a sequence of images with a single image (which can be either a static 'overlay' image, or a static 'destination' image).
+It is also the ONLY composition operator to allow you to use BOTH the universal "-gravity" affected "-geometry" offset (globally), and the virtual canvas "-page" offsets of individual images, from that global position.

 This composition operator is especially important for composing Image Animations, or other image sequences, as a whole, rather than needing a script to process each pair of images at a time.